wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-mcp-servers/deploy-a-mcp-server.md

 # Deploy a MCP Server

 Choreo allows you to create and deploy MCP Server applications in Python and Node.js.

 In this guide, you will:

 - Deploy an stdio-based [github-mcp-server](https://github.com/github/github-mcp-server) in Choreo  over SSE (Server-Sent Events) using a `NodeJs` buildpack.

 ## Prerequisites

 1. If you're signing in to the Choreo Console for the first time, create an organization:
-    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your preferred method.
+    1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.